s-nlp/lewit-informal/README.md

-# LEWIP-informal
+# LEWIT-informal

-This repository presents LEWIP-informal model, designed to transfer formal text into informal keeping the important slots from the source text.
+This repository presents LEWIT-informal model, designed to transfer formal text into informal keeping the important slots from the source text.
 The slots can be either pre-defined or detected automatically.

-The model is based on LEWIP (Levenshtein editing with the parallel corpus).
+The model is based on LEWIT (T5-based LEWIS).
 It exploits the ability of T5 model to fill the slots between the known texts with undefined number of tokens.

 ## How to use